Medicare Options For You

-Lindsay is a Medicare and Social Security Specialist.
+Lindsay is a Medicare Specialist.
 She is passionate about protecting those who are nearing or already in retirement.
 Lindsay presents her clients with the Medicare options available and explains each one to help them choose the best option for their situation.

 *Lindsay visiting with seniors at the Victorian Gardens Senior Expo.